Your Account-Based Marketing Playbook: 4 Events To Drive Pipeline and Revenue

 You can see you'll have to think through ways to deliver personalized messaging, as well as a thoughtful experience, for the different potential segments within the larger conference crowd.
 This is why large-scale events take more work, ABM-wise, than a smaller, more intimate event.
 But again, that doesn't mean it's not worth doing!

 Remember not to get too hung up on the number of people that attend.
-As we talked about earlier, your main focus should be always on the quality of the people who come.
+As we talked about earlier, your main focus should always be on the quality of the people who come.
 Ten of your ideal customers showing up is far more meaningful than one hundred random people who don't match your buyer personas!

-ABM really shines with these highly curated events!
+VIP or field events are often held in person but can be digital, depending on your situation.
 Designed to accelerate and close deals, VIP events segment out the decision-makers or executives at an organization and provide a meaningful, impactful experience.

 The focus here is on connection and building trust within these important relationships.
 There are myriad ways to host field events.
 If you're meeting in person, you could do a more traditional VIP dinner, rent out a private suite at a sporting event for your guests, or do a fancy happy hour at an unexpected location.